thisisarchimedes/MultiHopper/README.md

 You want to have aa lot of gas in the deployer account.
 Gas estimation is usually overestimating and cancel the transaction.

+_Issue with nonce_

+Use the `--slow` flag when running `forge script`, it waits for a transaction to be mined before sending the next one.

 # License

 This project is licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public